 If it's too good to be true, then it probably is.
 The consensus of many people with disabilities, the web design and development community, and legal voices in this space, are that accessibility overlays are not useful on a website for the following reasons:

-- They do not address inherent accessibility barriers.
-For example, missing alternative text, proper labeling, multimedia captioning and transcription, keyboard access, etc. A plugin cannot fix these things (at least not yet).
-In some cases, they can even interfere with the overall usability of a website.
+- They fail to address inherent accessibility barriers.
+For example, missing alternative text, proper labeling, multimedia captioning and transcription, keyboard access, etc. An overlay cannot fix these things.

-- While plugins like this may be of some benefit to a small minority of people, we can assume that many people with disabilities already have the third-party software they require to navigate the web or can more easily leverage features already built into their browsers and operating systems, so there is really no value-add here.
-In short, your website is not the first one a disabled user has ever visited.
+- Many disabled people already have the software that they require to navigate the web and can easily leverage features already built into their browsers and operating systems, so where is the value?
+Do you really think that your website is the first one a disabled person has ever visited?

 - Privacy.
-People with disabilities have more of a stake in protecting their anonymity online and often want to avoid being singled out and/or treated differently (they get enough of that in real life), so there is distrust in using plugins like these.
-Disabled users may even block such plugins, which defeats the purpose of including them.
+People with disabilities have more at stake in protecting their anonymity online and want to avoid being singled out and treated differently (they get enough of that in real life), so their need to protect their privacy is important.

 The answer is simple: People who are disabled want to be treated equally, so they expect you to design and build your website with inclusion and accessibility in mind and not to throw a band-aid on it.
 The only way to do that is to commit, provision for, and make accessibility a part of your process throughout the lifetime of your website.